 - The CARES ACT, passed by Congress in April 2020, has provided incentives in 2020 to increase charitable giving.
 Speak with your tax advisor about how these incentives apply to your personal circumstances.
 See these details about the incentives HERE.

 When in doubt, start with the organizations you currently support, by making your annual gift to general operations.
 For general council from our grants and community investments team about giving in this time, please visit our Giving Recommendations relative to COVID-19.

-The Foundation’s philanthropic advisors can help you identify and prioritize grants to meet immediate needs in your community or across the state as well as develop a strategy for navigating giving over the duration of the crisis.
+The Foundation’s philanthropic advisors can help you identify and prioritize grants to meet immediate needs in your community or across the state as well as develop a strategy for navigating giving related to the pandemic and beyond.

-Yes, the Foundation is partnering with organizations like Vermont State Employee Credit Union (VSECU) and others to deploy financial resources through both traditional grantmaking and mission investments.
+Yes, the Foundation partnered with organizations like Vermont State Employee Credit Union (VSECU) and others to deploy financial resources through both traditional grantmaking and mission investments.
 The VSECU collaboration provided no-interest loans to Vermonters.